Thirty years ago, Greenpeace boats were in the TV news fighting to block commercial whaling ships. Environment activism was a niche pursuit.

 The traditional approach has been to reduce corporate’s consumption while avoiding to pollute and contaminate water.
 While this approach is still necessary, this will not be enough to solve problems in the communities in which corporations operate.

 Above all, the solution is to become a Water Steward.
 Water Stewardship is about taking care of the water that we do not own.
 Good water stewards recognize the need for collective responses to the complex challenges facing the water resources on which we all rely.

 Since 2014, the Alliance for Water Stewardship Standard (AWS) has become the tool to reduce water-related risks along supply chains and operations.
 This standard aims at understanding the situation of the watersheds where corporates operate and engage with communities and local stakeholders to drive social, environmental, and economic benefits at the scale of a catchment.

 Take away: water stewardship principles to reduce the water crisis

-Renewable Energy, Eco-products, ESG investing, Transport, and the sometimes forgotten Water Stewardship are creating ample risks and opportunities as to shake the way companies operate not in 2050 but 2020.
+To summarize, renewable Energy, Eco-products, ESG investing, Transport, and the sometimes forgotten Water Stewardship are 5 sustainability trends creating ample risks and opportunities as to shake the way companies operate not in 2050 but 2020.

-Share other trends in the comments to spark new ideas on others and like/share if you enjoyed this article.
+Share other trends in the comments to spark new ideas on others and share the article in your preferred social network.